Pebble Island raid: Aftermath

 The raid was considered a complete success, reminiscent of the type of operation carried out by the SAS in the Second World War.
-One of the officers involved, Captain Hamilton, was later killed in another SAS action near Port Howard.
-The Argentine forces continued occupying the position until they were evacuated later in the war; the last troops were recovered on 1 June 1982 by two Argentine Navy Sea King helicopters.
+One of the officers involved, Captain Gavin Hamilton, was later killed at the Skirmish at Many Branch Point, near Port Howard.
+The Argentine forces continued occupying the position until they were evacuated later in the war.
+The troops were evacuated on 1 June 1982 by two Argentine Navy Sea King helicopters.